New Online Interprofessional Preceptor Toolkit

 The first module, Preparing for a Successful Clinical Experience, authored by Sarah W. Matthews, DNP, ARNP, FNP-BC and Susan Pambianco, ARNP, takes approximately 40 minutes to complete.
 This four-part module addresses preparing learners for their clinical experiences, which is critical to ensuring a productive and positive learning experience.
 The first part introduces strategies for creating a welcoming learning environment, the second addresses interprofessional teamwork, the third outlines strategies for fostering a productive preceptor-learner relationship, and the fourth guides the development of education plans with learners that reflect course objectives and learning goals.

-The second module, Tools for Learning in the Clinic, authored by Judy Lazarus, DNP, CNM, ARNP and Lynne Robbins, PhD, takes approximately 45 minutes to complete.
+The second module, Tools for Learning in the Clinic, authored by Judy Lazarus, DNP, CNM, ARNP and Lynne Robins, PhD, takes approximately 45 minutes to complete.
 This three-part module shifts the focus from tools for teaching in the clinic to what really matters—the learning that results from teaching.
 The first part covers learning theory, the second gives an overview of practical tools for precepting, and the last introduces instructional strategies for effective learning.